naitik-malav/Oracle-Internship/README.md

 1. "11 is the number of hockey players in a field hockey team", or
 2. "18 is the legal age to vote in India".

+You can find the detailed guide, installation steps and source code in the NumXfacts folder.

 ## TraceX
 TraceX is a devtools extension TraceX which allows you to grab the trace-ids, microservices URL, start time and time duration on Oracle Fusion Cloud Applications and generate the Octo links to trace report.
 It helps in distributed tracing of Microservices based architecture system.

+You can find the detailed guide, installation steps and source code in the TraceX folder.

+## Documentation
 I have also added below documentations on Oracle wiki -
 1. Cross Browser Extension Development and Challanges
 2. Distributed Tracing in Microservices